next-book/dev-book/content/visitors.md

 Objects of charity are not guests.
 Men who did not know when their visit had terminated, though I went about my business again, answering them from greater and greater remoteness.
 Men of almost every degree of wit called on me in the migrating season.
-Some who had more wits than they knew what to do with; runaway slaves with plantation manners, who listened from time to time, like the fox in the fable, as if they heard the hounds a-baying on their track, and looked at me beseechingly, as much as to say⁠—</p>
+Some who had more wits than they knew what to do with; runaway slaves with plantation manners, who listened from time to time, like the fox in the fable, as if they heard the hounds a-baying on their track, and looked at me beseechingly, as much as to say—</p>
 <blockquote epub:type="z3998:verse">
 	<p>
 		<span>“O Christian, will you send me back?”</span>
 	</p>
 </blockquote>
 <p>One real runaway slave, among the rest, whom I helped to forward toward the north star.
-Men of one idea, like a hen with one chicken, and that a duckling; men of a thousand ideas, and unkempt heads, like those hens which are made to take charge of a hundred chickens, all in pursuit of one bug, a score of them lost in every morning’s dew⁠—and become frizzled and mangy in consequence; men of ideas instead of legs, a sort of intellectual centipede that made you crawl all over.
+Men of one idea, like a hen with one chicken, and that a duckling; men of a thousand ideas, and unkempt heads, like those hens which are made to take charge of a hundred chickens, all in pursuit of one bug, a score of them lost in every morning’s dew—and become frizzled and mangy in consequence; men of ideas instead of legs, a sort of intellectual centipede that made you crawl all over.
 One man proposed a book in which visitors should write their names, as at the White Mountains; but, alas!
 I have too good a memory to make that necessary.</p>
 <p>I could not but notice some of the peculiarities of my visitors.
 Girls and boys and young women generally seemed glad to be in the woods.
 They looked in the pond and at the flowers, and improved their time.
 Men of business, even farmers, thought only of solitude and employment, and of the great distance at which I dwelt from something or other; and though they said that they loved a ramble in the woods occasionally, it was obvious that they did not.
-Restless committed men, whose time was an taken up in getting a living or keeping it; ministers who spoke of God as if they enjoyed a monopoly of the subject, who could not bear all kinds of opinions; doctors, lawyers, uneasy housekeepers who pried into my cupboard and bed when I was out⁠—how came <abbr>Mrs.</abbr>⁠—to know that my sheets were not as clean as hers?⁠—young men who had ceased to be young, and had concluded that it was safest to follow the beaten track of the professions⁠—all these generally said that it was not possible to do so much good in my position.
+Restless committed men, whose time was an taken up in getting a living or keeping it; ministers who spoke of God as if they enjoyed a monopoly of the subject, who could not bear all kinds of opinions; doctors, lawyers, uneasy housekeepers who pried into my cupboard and bed when I was out—how came <abbr>Mrs.</abbr>—to know that my sheets were not as clean as hers?—young men who had ceased to be young, and had concluded that it was safest to follow the beaten track of the professions—all these generally said that it was not possible to do so much good in my position.
 Ay! there was the rub.
-The old and infirm and the timid, of whatever age or sex, thought most of sickness, and sudden accident and death; to them life seemed full of danger⁠—what danger is there if you don’t think of any?⁠—and they thought that a prudent man would carefully select the safest position, where <abbr>Dr.</abbr> <abbr class="name">B.</abbr> might be on hand at a moment’s warning.
+The old and infirm and the timid, of whatever age or sex, thought most of sickness, and sudden accident and death; to them life seemed full of danger—what danger is there if you don’t think of any?—and they thought that a prudent man would carefully select the safest position, where <abbr>Dr.</abbr> <abbr class="name">B.</abbr> might be on hand at a moment’s warning.
 To them the village was literally a <em>community</em>, a league for mutual defence, and you would suppose that they would not go a-huckleberrying without a medicine chest.
 The amount of it is, if a man is alive, there is always danger that he may die, though the danger must be allowed to be less in proportion as he is dead-and-alive to begin with.
 A man sits as many risks as he runs.
-Finally, there were the self-styled reformers, the greatest bores of all, who thought that I was forever singing⁠—</p>
+Finally, there were the self-styled reformers, the greatest bores of all, who thought that I was forever singing—</p>
 <blockquote epub:type="z3998:verse">
 	<p>
 		<span>This is the house that I built;</span>